 The routes of Azerbaijani traditional theatre displays activity, life and festivities including wedding traditions.
-Representation of a philosophy of the Azerbaijani people is important to represent, thus traditional ceremonies, such as “Sayachy”, “Novruz”, and “Gevsech” are often shown – encompassing theatrical elements such as choruses and dances, recognisable characters, and drama.
+Representation of a philosophy of the Azerbaijani people is important to enact, thus traditional ceremonies, such as “Sayachy”, “Novruz”, and “Gevsech” are often shown.
+These encompass theatrical elements such as choruses and dances, recognisable characters, and drama.

-The National Azerbaijani theatre originated in the mid19th century, by Mirza Fatali Akhundov, the first Azerbaijani playwright, a prominent thinker and philosopher.
-According to records the theatre was primarily realised so that he could show a public comedy piece.
-However professional ‘specticles’ became common around the same time.
+The National Azerbaijani Theatre originated in the mid 19th century, by Mirza Fatali Akhundov, the first Azerbaijani playwright, a prominent thinker and philosopher.
+According to records, the theatre was primarily realised so that he could show a public comedy piece.
+Professional ‘spectacles’ became common around the same time.

-The national theatre of Azerbaijan was marked by its realism and connection with the working masses.
-It’s repertoire involved small ethical shows (fars) such as “Kosa-Kosa”, “Tapdiq choban” (“The Foundling Shepherd”), “Tenbel qardash” (“Lazy Brother”, a three-act comedy), etc. were popular amongst the people.
+The National Theatre of Azerbaijan was marked by its realism and connection with the working masses.
+It’s repertoire involved small ethical shows (fars) such as “Kosa-Kosa”, “Tapdiq choban” (“The Foundling Shepherd”), “Tenbel qardash” (“Lazy Brother”, a three-act comedy).
+These were very popular amongst the people.
 These performances are notable for their optimism.
 They mainly reflect everyday life and agriculture.
 The comedy developed into satire, humorously criticising the defects in people’s work and life.

 The first professional spectacle in the Azerbaijani language was displayed on March 23, 1873.
 Students of the ‘real school’ played the “Vizier of Lankaran Khanate” – a play by M.F.Akhundov on the stage of Baku Public Assembly.
 The second spectacle – “Haji Gara” (Miser’s adventures) – another comedy by M.F.Akhundov was displayed on the hall of Baku Public Assembly, on April 17, 1873.
 However the organisation of these professional spectacles stopped shortly after creators disbanded the group.
 Spectacles arose again later in Susha, where ‘the real school’ was opened in 1881.
-Also during school summer holidays, a music school, where students would put on vocal concerts.
+During school summer holidays, students would put on vocal concerts at a music school.

 To know more and to visit a theatre in Baku, please see the links below: